Kessel SDK for Ruby

 Update the Version

-# Edit lib/kessel/version.rb # Update the VERSION constant to the new version number vim lib/kessel/version.rb
+# Edit lib/kessel/version.rb and update the VERSION constant vim lib/kessel/version.rb -

 -